 3 Methods of Managing the Employees' Payroll System

-1. Payroll management software: Saving time and automating certain tasks, these tools can help employers calculate gross wages, deductions and net pay with great accuracy.
+- Payroll management software: These tools can help employers calculate gross wages, deductions, and net pay with great accuracy by automating certain tasks, thus saving time.

-2. Outsourcing payroll to specialized agencies: Companies that do not have the in-house capacity to perform payroll processing can outsource these services to a professional payroll company that takes care of their tax deposits, compliance and reporting.
+- Outsourcing payroll to specialized agencies: Companies that do not have the in-house capacity to perform payroll processing can outsource these services to a professional payroll company that takes care of their tax deposits, compliance, and reporting.

-3. Manual payroll management: Smaller companies with up to several employees may decide to perform payroll management themselves using methods such as spreadsheets.
-This is a cost-effective way to manage payments, but it also increases the risk of costly mistakes.
+- Manual payroll management: Smaller companies with up to several employees may decide to perform payroll management themselves using methods such as spreadsheets.
+This is a cost-effective way to manage payments, but as we said, it also increases the risk of costly mistakes.

 3 Paycheck Management Phases

-1. Pre-payroll: At this stage, the employer needs to collect relevant information for the pay period based on the regulatory requirements and company policies such as non-exempt employees’ work hours, exception time, employee adjustments like salary changes, benefit deductions and tax withholding.
+- Pre-payroll: At this stage, the employer needs to collect relevant information for the pay period based on the regulatory requirements and company policies such as non-exempt employees’ work hours, exception time, employee adjustments like salary changes, benefit deductions, and tax withholding.
 This information is vital for processing payroll.

-2. Payment calculation: The employer company calculates the total gross pay for each employee during the pay period, while withholding deductions and payroll taxes.
-This results in total net pay, that is the sum the employee gets in their bank account.
+- Payment calculation: The employer company calculates the total gross pay for each employee during the pay period while withholding deductions and payroll taxes.
+This results in total net pay, which is the sum the employee receives.

-3. Post-payroll: Finally, the employer deposits their own taxes by the required due date and process related payments.
-When compensating their employees with their salary, they add a pay stub and wage statement, required by most jurisdictions.
+- Post-payroll: Finally, the employer deposits their own taxes by the required due date and processes related payments.
+When compensating their employees with their salary, they add a pay stub and wage statement, as required by most jurisdictions.

-Having well-defined payroll management solutions improves employee engagement and satisfaction, facilitates business processes, and boosts regulatory compliance.
+Knowing how to do payroll efficiently improves employee engagement and satisfaction, facilitates business processes, and boosts regulatory compliance.
 Employers can face wage claims and pricey penalties without an accurate system of paying their employees, maintaining payment records, and filing taxes.

 The benefits of a payroll management system include the following:

-• Better compliance: Payroll software and service providers notify the organizations about eventual changes in tax and employee regulations in order to keep their business on track and compliant.
+- Better compliance: Payroll software and service providers notify the organizations about eventual changes in tax and employee regulations to keep their business on track and compliant.

-• Flexibility of payments: Payroll management system, especially the one that uses software, can facilitate alternative payment methods and direct deposits.
+- Flexibility of payments: A payroll management system, especially one that uses software, can facilitate alternative payment methods and direct deposits.

 To find the best payroll management solution supported by integrated technology and specialized knowledge, consider these aspects in your search:

-• Your budget and projected staff growth: If your organization anticipates big employee growth in the future, you may be willing to spend more money on a robust solution that can scale with your company.
-On the other hand, small businesses with limited budgets are likely going to opt for basic payroll management functions.
+- Your budget and projected staff growth: If your organization anticipates big employee growth in the future, you may be willing to spend more money on a robust solution that can scale with your company.
+On the other hand, payroll for small businesses is more constricted since they have limited budgets, meaning they’re more likely to opt for basic payroll management functions.

 1. Gusto